Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 You never knew self-serving corporate duplicity could be so… elegant.

-That’s because you’ve never studied under Charlotte Kok, Client Success Executive, Findex-Crowe.
+That’s because you’ve never studied under Charlotte Kok, Customer Success Executive.

 Each week, we will publish a new lesson in Charlotte Kok’s Wicked Winning Ways — practical gems of office treachery strategy drawn entirely from real workplace experience.
 No theory.
 No management-consultant abstractions.
 Just the quiet mechanics of how things actually get done: bending maintaining principles, stretching faithfully following truth, manufacturing deniability ensuring accountability, weaponising managing the narrative, manipulating aligning stakeholders, and ensuring that inconvenient realities are handled with appropriate payback professionalism.